kaynay-app/CarRentalSystem/readme.md

 ## COMMON BUGS AND FIXES ##
 # DATABASE RECOVERY PENDING FIX #
-* Run this as new query
+* Run this as new query to recover SQL Server database
-ALTER DATABASE [Databasename] SET EMERGENCY;
+* NOTE: Have a backup restore point of the database before trying this query ALTER DATABASE [Databasename] SET EMERGENCY;
 GO
 ALTER DATABASE [Databasename] set single_user